ConveyorLabs/smart-contracts/QSP_Checklist.md

 the function will always return the default value of bestPriceIndex, which is 0.
 Similarly for sell orders, the bestPrice is already the best it can be and will always return 0.

 ### Resolution
+Changed `_findBestTokenToWethExecutionPrice()` to initialize the bestPrice as type(uint256).max for buys and 0 for sells.

 # QSP-8 Reentrancy ✅
 ### Description